 Research shows that maintaining realistic optimism through a crisis is essential for building hope and resilience.
-So in this short blog, we wanted to get you thinking about how we can hold onto optimism while facing the challenges of our current situation.
+So in this short blog, we wanted to get you thinking about how you can hold onto optimism even while facing challenges.

 What the research says about optimism